-Beverly S. Logan Prize: Given by family and friends in memory of Beverly S. Logan, Class of 1981, who died of breast cancer, to the senior music major or minor preparing for graduation in the coming year, who has made the greatest contribution to advancing the cause of music at Cedar Crest College by example, performance or initiative, and who, most importantly, is a multidimensional achiever.
+Beverly S. Logan Prize: Given by family and friends in memory of Beverly S. Logan ’81, who died at the age of 33 of breast cancer, to a senior preparing for graduation in the coming year who has made the greatest contribution to advancing the cause of music at Cedar Crest College by example, performance or initiative, and who, most importantly, is a multidimensional achiever.

 Linda Fechnay Baas Award: The Linda Fechnay Baas Award is given in memory of Linda Fechnay Baas, founding director of the Forensics Speech Team.
 The award is given to a forensic speech student who best exemplifies Linda's spirit of good will, optimism and unconditional support for the forensics team and its members through participation, peer coaching and dedication to excellence in speech.

 The Carol Welton Kelly Dance Award for Movement Studies: Given in memory of Carol Welton Kelly, the first director of the dance program at Cedar Crest College, to an outstanding senior dance student who during her first three years exhibited promise in human movement exploration from mastering the physical technique to scholarly research in dance and is committed to human movement possibilities though theory and practice.

 Dr. Florence L. Denmark Award: Given to the graduating senior psychology major who has distinguished herself in campus and departmental extracurricular activities and who has made outstanding contributions to the psychology department and to the College.